michaelorella/lignin-kmc/README.md

 ### Command-Line Use

-Lignin-KMC is populated with default variables that make it as easy to run as:
+Lignin-KMC is populated with default variables that make it as easy to run as entering (on a terminal):

-`create`
+`> create_lignin`

+This will use all default values (see below) and give the default output, which will look something like:

+"""

+"""

 ### Developer Use